 The Anti-Bullying Co-ordinator at Charlton Primary is Jenny Garbutt.
-The Designated Leads for Safeguarding are Steven Rose (Headteacher), Michelle Rooke (Deputy Headteacher) and Julie Batten (Assistant Headteacher).
+The Designated Leads for Safeguarding are Steven Rose (Executive Headteacher), Michelle Rooke (Head of School), Julie Batten (Assistant Headteacher) and Sam Malpas (Assistant Headteacher).
 The Lead Governor for Anti-Bullying is Suzy Alder.

 Charlton is striving to create an ethos of good behaviour where pupils take responsibility – treating one another and the school staff with kindness and respect because they know this is the right way to behave.
 This permeates throughout the whole school environment and is reinforced by staff and older pupils who set a good example to the rest.
 Staff must remain vigilant about bullying behaviours and approach this in the same way as any other safeguarding concern.

 Staff must also be aware of those children who may be vulnerable pupils; SEN and those with a disability; coming from troubled families, or those responding to emotional problems or mental health issues which may bring about a propensity to be unkind to others, or may make them more likely to fall victim to the behaviour of others.

 Staff will regularly discuss bullying and this will inform children that we are serious about dealing with bullying.
 This leads to open conversations and increased confidence in children to want to discuss bullying and report any incidents and concerns about other children’s behaviour.
 Staff will reinforce expectations of behaviour as a regular theme in line with our Vision, ‘Be Happy, Be Kind, Be Responsible’.